JetBrains-Research/bumblebee/README.md

 # AST-transformations

-An IntelliJ-based IDE plugin for Python AST transformations
+An IntelliJ-based IDE plugin for performing Python AST transformations using PSI elements

 ## Installation